jamesrobinsonvfx/mplay_batch/index.md

 * Could make naming more customizable
 * __Save All Viewers__ option if I can figure out why only one viewer is listed when several are open!
 * Verbosity, prints, logging
+* See if adding a PySide dialog works

 [Back to top](#overview)